johnwaz/javascript-practice/README.md

 # javascript-practice

-A compilation including JavaScript coding challenges discovered along the journey of development
+A compilation including JavaScript coding challenges discovered along the journey of development.

 - array-to-string